MC-DeltaT/cpu-performance-demos/register-renaming/README.md

 ## Tutorial

 This demonstration consists primarily of two nearly-identical assembly programs, `same-register.s` and `diff-register.s`.
-Each of these programs contains a loop with two read-modify-write arithmetic calculations on registers `R8` and `R9`.
+Each of these programs contains a loop with two read-modify-write arithmetic calculations on registers `r8` and `r9`.
 The arithmetic requires an intermediate register.
-In `same-register`, both calculations use the same intermediate register (`RCX`); in `diff-register`, the calculations use different intermediate registers (`RCX` and `RDX`).
+In `same-register`, both calculations use the same intermediate register (`rcx`); in `diff-register`, the calculations use different intermediate registers (`rcx` and `rdx`).

-If registers were not renamed, then the CPU could not simultaneously execute the arithmetic on `R8` and `R9` in `same-register`, since both require the use of `RCX`.
-Meanwhile, `diff-register` allows simultaneous (superscalar) execution because one arithmetic uses `RDX` instead.
+If registers were not renamed, then the CPU could not simultaneously execute the arithmetic on `r8` and `r9` in `same-register`, since both require the use of `rcx`.
+Meanwhile, `diff-register` allows simultaneous (superscalar) execution because one arithmetic uses `rdx` instead.
 In this case, we would expect `diff-register` to complete in significantly fewer cycles than `same-register`.

 To build the programs, run in this directory: